Bodegas Breca

 Varietal

-100% Garnacha de Aragón, the oldest clone of Garnacha in the world.
-Garnacha was first cultivated in this northeastern corner of Spain and spread across the Mediterranean by the medieval Kingdom of Aragón.
+100% Garnacha de Aragón, the oldest clone of Garnacha (Grenache) in the world.
+Garnacha was first cultivated in this northeastern corner of Spain and propagated across the Mediterranean by the Crown of Aragón.

 Vineyards